Spivey Hall

 The Northside Tavern, Atlanta

 This blues club has made several lists of the nation’s top dive bars and, yes, that’s a compliment.
-The once-industrial Westside Atlanta neighborhood has gentrified with trendy restaurants and boutiques springing up around it, but the Northside Tavern seems suspended in time, grates on its windows and a textbook juke joint feel.
+The once-industrial Westside Atlanta neighborhood now has trendy restaurants and boutiques springing up around it, but the Northside Tavern seems suspended in time, grates on its windows and a textbook juke joint feel.
 Befitting that vibe, the club features gritty old-school blues seven nights a week.

 Spivey Hall, Morrow